sfschen/velocileptors/README.md

 ---

 In addition to the above there are two "direct expansion" modules available in LPT and EPT.
 These are LPT.lpt_rsd_fftw and EPT.ept_fullresum_fftw.
-The former is described in arXiv:XXXX while the latter is described in the original velocileptors paper cited aboved.
+The former is described in arXiv:2012.04636 while the latter is described in the original velocileptors paper (arXiv:2005.00523).
 Both these models take the full bias vector

 pars = [b1, b2, bs, b3] +  [alpha0, alpha2, alpha4, alpha6] +  [sn, sn2, sn4]